 All drugs come with some risk, but manufacturers are required by law to disclose these risks, so doctors can work with patients to monitor and reduce health hazards and select the best type of treatment based on family history and other risk factors.
 To make matters worse, evidence has been uncovered that Gilead suppressed the release of safer TAF drug alternatives as they waited for TDF drug patents to expire, so they could corner the market and reap huge profits.

 Rutter Mills works with individuals who suffered adverse health effects and financial loss after taking TDF drugs as prescribed.
 A growing number of patients have opted to file a TDF lawsuit seeking compensation from Gilead for the unnecessary harm they have suffered.
-If you have any questions about your eligibility to file a Truvada lawsuit or litigation involving any of the other TDF-based drugs, it’s a great time for a free consultation.
+Suppose you have questions about your eligibility to file a Truvada lawsuit or litigation involving any other TDF-based drugs.
+In that case, it’s an excellent time for a free consultation.